ionos-cloud/ionosctl/docs/subcommands/Network-Load-Balancer/rule/list.md

 You can filter the results using `--filters` option.
 Use the following format to set filters: `--filters KEY1=VALUE1,KEY2=VALUE2`.
 Available Filters:
-* filter by property: [algorithm healthCheck listenerIp listenerPort name protocol]
+* filter by property: [name algorithm protocol listenerIp listenerPort healthCheck]
-* filter by metadata: [createdBy createdByUserId createdDate etag lastModifiedBy lastModifiedByUserId lastModifiedDate state]
+* filter by metadata: [etag createdDate createdBy createdByUserId lastModifiedDate lastModifiedBy lastModifiedByUserId state]

 Required values to run command: